traefik/traefik/docs/content/reference/static-configuration/cli-ref.md

 `--tracing.opentelemetry.address`:
 Sets the address (host:port) of the collector endpoint.
 (Default: ```localhost:4318```)

+`--tracing.opentelemetry.attributes.<name>`:
+Defines additional attributes to be sent with the payloads.

 `--tracing.opentelemetry.grpc`:
 gRPC specific configuration for the OpenTelemetry collector.
 (Default: ```true```)

 `--tracing.opentelemetry.headers.<name>`:
-Defines additional headers to be sent with the payloads.
+Defines additional connection headers to be sent with the payloads.

 `--tracing.opentelemetry.insecure`:
 Disables client transport security for the exporter.
 (Default: ```false```)